 IRDye 680RD BoneTag and IRDye 800CW BoneTag are part of the ready-to-use BrightSite™ optical agents family and make it easy to begin animal studies immediately.
 These bright fluorescent agents are labeled with IRDye fluorophores for NIR fluorescence optical imaging, and they target a variety of disease characteristics.
 Simply administer the agent, then image with any small animal imaging equipment with appropriate 680 nm or 800 nm filter sets.
 No engineered cells or animals are needed.

 Figure 1.
 IRDye 680 BoneTag agent for imaging of bone structure and remodeling.
 Tetracycline-derived probe reveals skeletal structure, and signal is stable for weeks.
 Dorsal view of mouse imaged with IRDye 680 BoneTag.
-Image acquired with Pearl® Impulse Small Animal Imaging System.
+Image acquired with Pearl® Small Animal Imaging System.

 We’ll be at AACR in Chicago, April 1 – 4, Booth 3800.
 Stop by and talk to us about how you can start your small animal in vivo imaging experiments today.